Cobra (soundtrack): Production

 Initially, the track was recorded with gibberish and hummings.
 The lyrics were penned later.
 For the Malayalam lyrics, playback singer Jithin Raj brainstormed with the team (Rahman, Vivek and Gnanamuthu) who briefed him to centralise lyrics on a festival theme.
 Later, he was called to record vocals in Malayalam.
 Raj said that, he had no idea on writing lyrics for the tracks, but, as he was a Malayali, he went with the overall theme of the song, that could fit with the film's music.
 The track spans around 4 minutes and half more; is spaced with orchestral strings, the score transcriptions were written by Shubham Bhat.
 The improvised nadaswaram notes written were based on composition by Sheik Chinna Moulana.
 Further, prominent instruments on the track are flute, sitar, thavil and continuum.

 The original song was recorded by Vagu Mazan and rap verses by Thoughts for Now (Shiv).
 Abhyankar did choral arrangements for the track, alongside programming and mixing, and called that it was "so energetic", that he could imagine it as "a very powerful and thumping track", when being composed in the initial stages.
 Rahman also performed vocals for the track "Uyir Uruguthey".
 "Tharangini" was performed by Sarthak Kalyani, a contestant of Rahman's YouTube show ARRived, who described it as the "song of the year".

 In August 2022, during his concert tour at the United States, Rahman began working on the mixing and re-recording of the film's score.

 Release

-Cobra's soundtrack was led by three singles, with the first track from the film, "Thumbi Thullal" was released on 22 June 2020.
+Cobras soundtrack was led by three singles, with the first track from the film, "Thumbi Thullal" was released on 22 June 2020.
 Two years later, the second single "Adheeraa" was launched on 15 April 2022, followed by "Uyir Uruguthey" was released on 4 July.
 The audio launch was held at the Palladium Mall in Phoenix Marketcity, Chennai, on 15 July, featuring the cast and crew in attendance, and a live musical performance from Rahman and his team.

 Track listing

-The official track list was released on 14 July 2022, a day before the album release.
+The official track list was released on 13 July 2022, a day before the album release.
 Despite the physical launch event, the soundtrack album was released to digital platforms a day later, on 16 July.